ocelot-cloud/docs/content/docs/app-store/create-own-apps.md

 ## App Store Requirements

 Any software with a web interface can become an app.
 You simply need to have a publicly available Docker image containing the software and follow the steps below to create an app in the App Store.
-When the configuration is done right, Ocelot-Cloud will handle the installation, networking, user access management, certificate handling, backups and updates.
+When the configuration is done right and the app is installed in Ocelot-Cloud, it will handle networking, certificate handling, backups and updates in the background.

 ## Apps and Versions